pdsam/feup-comp/README.md

 * Boolean Expression Optimization - Moisés Rocha

 ## PROS: (Identify the most positive aspects of your tool)
+* Helpful and detailed error messages.
+* Use of flags for custom usage.
+* Some optimizations.
+* Detects a wide variety of sematic error checking.

 ## CONS: (Identify the most negative aspects of your tool)
+* Further optimizations could be implemented in the compiler.

 For this project, you need to [install Gradle](https://gradle.org/install/)